tf2spi/dumpshell/README.md

 those as well, even the stack canary leak and worker log statement, as coincidental as that may be.
 In general, it's better to assume that the version of ``aee_aed`` you have is vulnerable.

+## Fix

+MediaTek has assigned `CVE-2024-20032` to this vulnerability.

+`CVE-2024-20032` has already been fixed by MediaTek and was published as part of the [March 2024 MediaTek Security Bulletin](https://corp.mediatek.com/product-security-bulletin/March-2024).